CYF2000127/MolNexTR/README.md

 Qualitative results of our method on ACS.

 ![visualization](figure/vs1.png)
-Qualitative results of our method on some hand-drawn molecules images.
+Qualitative results of our method on some hand-drawn molecular images.
 </div>